Navigation: THE REMOTE DATABASE VERSION >

 Simultaneous Users and Limitations

-With the Web Network Version you are allowed up to 5 users simultaneously accessing the same DONATION database.
+With the Remote Database Version you are allowed up to 5 users simultaneously accessing the same DONATION database.
 When you are first evaluating the program (before you pay), only one user can use it at a time.

 While you can have simultaneous users running DONATION, there are some actions in the program that can only be run when you are the only user running DONATION, because we have judged that there is too much danger of conflicting or inconsistent data being put into the database if more than one person tries to do the same actions at the same time.
 For instance, uploading or downloading data.
 In these cases, you will receive a message from the program informing you of why you cannot do that action at that time.
 To resolve the problem, ask other simultaneous users of DONATION to exit the program, and then try the action again.